Dave-team/Knowledge-base/Career.md

 - Don't assume you know the logic behind things when the logic isn't on the lowest level.
 Instead, verify.
 - Only ask questions when you can’t figure out something yourself.
 Default should be to be investigative yourself
 - Don’t be upset about what others say just because they say something have the confidence to stick through your plan and only when you’re stuck ask for help .
 If something will take considerate time or you're not completely sure, sense check your approach

+## Aanounce your work / seel your projects
+- Explain the goals (why is this gonna be awesome?)
+- Explain who’s affected by the project
+- Maybe talk about the risks a little
+- Talk a little about timelines

+A few reasons announcing plans is useful:
+- Everyone else is trying to plan their work all the time.
+If I announce what I’m planning, that helps people who are working on related projects!
+For example, my team just announced a project that interacts a lot with another team’s work, so that team is going to allocate someone to work on it!
+- If we advertise a plan maybe someone will notice an important problem with it and tell us!
+- Writing a plan forces your clarify your goals
+- Communicating clear plans helps management… manage.
+- I think announcing ambitious plans can help kind of.. inspire the people around you?
+Like I sometimes see that someone else is kicking off a Very Important Project and I think, wow, that’s really cool, maybe we can do something cool like that.
+- It’s exciting to see people starting and finishing projects, like it creates momentum for the whole company if everyone talks about what they’re doing!